Mind Kind Within!

 We don’t live in a stress free world – none of us do, there are now more stresses abound in society than there ever have been before, our world is speeding up and slowly starting to destroy itself and its peoples.
 We are not designed as human skin and bone vessels to continually take on board daily strains to the magnitude our world expects from us and yet we do, but it costs us, it takes a toll – in order to rob Peter and pay Paul, we must make sacrifices on our integrity, our mental health and who we are just people.
 We are expected to give, give and give some more and receive very little in return to our giving.

-In August of last year my partner and l were stressed beyond measure.
+In August 2017 my partner and l were stressed beyond measure.
 Suze was going through HRT for her post menopause and it was conflicting with her badly.
 She was not the woman l knew anymore, she had changed visibly, mentally, physically and emotionally and it was starting to break her resolve on everything.

 My own stresses in trying to cope with these changes and cope with everything else going on, was starting to crumble also.
 We were both seeing each other as the enemy within.
 Suze couldn’t cope with her stress and mine at the same time and vice versa for me.
 We were both breaking down, and this would not be good for a furry child – Scrappy.